broadinstitute/carmen-analysis/README.md

 ## Required file inputs
 You will need the following two files to complete the CARMEN analysis:
 * A .xlsx Assignment Sheet.
 Enter your samples and assays in the corresponding tabs in the .xlsx template file provided.
 Do not edit the layout_assays and layout_samples tabs in the .xlsx template file provided.
-Rename this file as follows: ``{IFC Barcode}_192_assignment.xlsx``
+Rename this file as follows: ``{IFC Barcode}_{Chip Dimension}_assignment.xlsx``
+ * NOTE: Each plate of samples that you run in CARMEN must include the following 3 controls:
+  1. First Negative control must contain the phrase ``"NTC"``.
+    * The ``"No Target Control"`` does not contain viral target and should produce a negative response.
+    * Validation is integral to ensuring that there is no contamination in the RT-PCR steps of CARMEN.
+  2. Second Negative control must contrain the phrase ``"NDC"``.
+    * The ``"No Detection Control"`` does not contain Magnesium 2+ and should produce a negative response.
+    * Validation is integral to ensuring that there is no conamination in the Detection steps of CARMEN (preparing the Sample Master Mix and loading the chip).
+Cas13a enzyme remains unactive without its cofactor Magnesium 2+.
- * NOTE: Your negative control must contain the phrase "NTC".
+  3. Positive control must contain the phrase ``"CPC"``.
+    * The ``"Combined Positive Control"`` contains a combined assay of synthetic targets corresponding to all viral assays tested in your CARMEN run.
+    * A positive signal for the CPC per viral assay is integral to validating the viral assay in your CARMEN run.

 * A .csv Data File from the Standard BioTools instrument.
-When exporting results from teh Standard Biotools instrument, this output file is called Results_all.csv.
+When exporting results from the Standard Biotools instrument, this output file is called Results_all.csv.
 Rename this file as follows: ``{IFC_Barcode}.csv``

 You have 2 options of moving the required file inputs from their current locations on your computer to the cloned directory.
 * Option 1 is simpler and allows you to move the required file inputs into the cloned directory via File Explorer or Finder.